EgoCogNav: Cognition-aware Human Egocentric Navigation: Experiments

 \subsection{Quantitative Evaluation}

-\textbf{Metrics.} For trajectory, we report Average Displacement Error (ADE), which captures the mean distance between predicted and actual positions at each timestep; and Final Displacement Error (FDE), which measures the distance at the trajectory endpoint. we evaluate the L1 loss \cite{pan2025lookout} used during training for head rotations.
-As for uncertainty, we report mean absolute error (MAE), Spearman rank correlation coefficient \cite{hauke2011comparison}.
-The High-U precision reports how often the model’s top-20\% uncertainty moments coincide with labeled difficulty events, and and assess how it links to labeled behaviors. $\Delta$U measures the average elevation of uncertainty during behavior onsets relative to neutral periods, while the reported effect size quantifies the magnitude of this elevation.
-We also assess mean uncertainty across behavioral contexts and report the standardized effect size characterizing its association with labeled motion and head-movement events.
+\textbf{Metrics.} For trajectory, we report Average Displacement Error (ADE), which captures the mean distance between predicted and actual positions at each timestep; and Final Displacement Error (FDE), which measures the distance at the trajectory endpoint.
+We evaluate the L1 loss \cite{pan2025lookout} used during training for head rotations.
+As for uncertainty, we report mean absolute error (MAE), Spearman rank correlation coefficient \cite{hauke2011comparison} over all scenarios and on top-20\% high-uncertainty subset. $\Delta$U measures the mean elevation of predicted uncertainty during annotated navigation behaviors relative to neutral segments to capture the model's sensitivity to behavioral difficulty.